 Pacific Gas and Electric Company (PG&E) proposed that the campaign be funded from the Statewide Marketing, Education and Outreach Expenditure Balancing Account.
 SCE recommended "tracking and recording its funding portion for the Flex Alert marketing campaign in SCE's Statewide Marketing, Education, and Outreach Balancing Account and recovered through the Public Purpose Programs Charge rate, which is consistent with cost recovery for Flex Alert funding for 2013, 2014, and 2015."
-San Diego Gas & Electric Company (SDG&E) proposed that tracking and recording its portion of the funding for the Flex Alert marketing campaign be handled through SDG&E's Advanced
+San Diego Gas & Electric Company (SDG&E) proposed that tracking and recording its portion of the funding for the Flex Alert marketing campaign be handled through SDG&E's Advanced Metering and DR Memorandum Account, collected through distribution rates via the Rewards and Penalties Balancing Account, in line with other SDG&E DR activities.
+The DR Coalition states that funding for the Flex Alert campaign should come from the IOUs' DR program budgets and the associated cost recovery mechanisms.11

-Exhibit PIO-1 at 2.
+7 Exhibit PIO-1 at 2.

-&lt;sup>7 Exhibit PIO-1 at 2.
+8 Exhibit PIO-1 at 2.